Low-Frequency/Klipper-Git-Backup/README.md

 It even has log rotation implemented, so it doesn't eat up the precious space for your gcodes :wink:

-If you want to know what each script does, just execute it with the flags `-h` or `--help` and you get an overview and description for all scripts.
+If you want to know what each script does, you can look inside of the manual located inside of the scripts folder.

-This script even sets up custom commands for you to use.
+This script even sets up custom commands for you to use which makes it super easy to backup and restore your configs via the CLI.

 # Setup